mrsilver76/tunelift/README.md

 Please raise an issue at https://github.com/mrsilver76/tunelift/issues.

+## 💡 Future development: open but unplanned

+TuneLift currently meets the needs it was designed for, and no major new features are planned at this time.
+However, the project remains open to community suggestions and improvements.
+If you have ideas or see ways to enhance the tool, please feel free to submit a [feature request](https://github.com/mrsilver76/tunelift/issues).

 ## 📝 Attribution

 - Apple, iTunes, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
 This tool is not affiliated with or endorsed by Apple Inc.